Franklin E. Roach: The Light of the Night Sky

 While still associated with "Rutgers, The State University" in Newark, New Jersey and the University of Hawaii in Honolulu, Hawaii Roach served as the principal author, along with co-author Janet L. Gordon (then working for and associated with the Bernice P. Bishop Museum in Honolulu), in a successful book which served as an important early volume in the series Geophysics and Astrophysics Monographs.
 Gordon proofread and edited Roach's work, and wrote the historical sections to provide further context.
 Gordon was married with Roach later in 1977.
 The volume was published in December 1973 and became the fourth volume in this international series of fundamental monograph textbooks on the subjects of geophysics and astrophysics.

 Roach's and Gordon's volume was entitled The Light of the Night Sky and dealt with the subject of the composition of the lighted sky itself in the topical subject area "the light of the night sky" (LONS).
 It gave scientific presentations with a fundamental overview of the atmospheric processes and interstellar physics involved, especially on Earth's nightside.
 The preface was prepared in August 1973 and Roach was still writing later chapters in September.
 Topics discussed included the dark adaptation of the eye, star counts and the distribution of starlight over the sky, the polarization of the "Zodiacal Light", and the study of "The Gegenschein".

-Further discussions concerned whether the nightglow was a static or dynamic phenomena, the sources or causes of nightglow, the photochemical reactions in Earth's upper atmosphere, the appearance of the nightglow from space in Earth's exosphere and geocorona.
-The book also dealt with the polar aurora, auroral arcs, the varying brightness of the "Nightglow Layer" depending on zenithal distance, dust-scattered starlight, the diffuse galactic light, dust in the interplanetary and interstellar environment concerning the "Zodiacal Dust Cloud", and interstellar dust.
+Further discussions concerned whether the night-glow was a static or dynamic phenomena, the sources or causes of night-glow, the photochemical reactions in Earth's upper atmosphere, the appearance of the night-glow from space in Earth's exosphere and geocorona.
+The book also dealt with the polar aurora, auroral arcs, the varying brightness of the "Night-glow Layer" depending on zenithal distance, dust-scattered starlight, the diffuse galactic light, dust in the interplanetary and interstellar environment concerning the "Zodiacal Dust Cloud", and interstellar dust.
 The text ended with a summation concerning the cosmic light between galaxies and the contemplative topic of cosmology.